JCast867/JCast867/README.md

 # Hello!
 I'm Jaime Castaneda :slightly_smiling_face:

 I'm a computer science student at DePaul University.
-I'm concetrating in software development and minoring in data science.
+I'm concetrating in software development and minoring in data science, expected to graduate in March 2025.
 I'm enjoy working on full-stack development, as well as exploring data science topics like machine learning and data analysis.
 I'm seeking opportunities in software engineering, data science, data engineering, or frontend, backend, and full-stack development.

-## Education

-### M.S. in Software Engineering at Depaul University
-- Expected Graduation: June 2026
-- GPA: 4.00/4.00
-- Concentration: Artificial Intelligence
-- Completed graduate-level coursework through a combined degree program.
-- Relevant Coursework: Data Analysis & Regression

-### B.S. in Computer Science at DePaul University
-- Expected Graduation: March 2025
-- GPA: 3.48/4.00
-- Concentration: Software Development
-- Minor: Data Science
-- Relevant Coursework: Foundations of Artificial Intelligence, Data Structures & Algorithms, Computer Systems, Object-Oriented Software Development, Distributed Systems, Software Projects, Database Systems, Software Testing, Concepts of Programming Languages, Automata Theory, Data Analysis

-### A.S. at McHenry County College
-- Graduated: August 2024
-- Relevant Coursework: Programming Logic, JavaScript Programming

 ## Skills